Managing your career can be a daunting task.

 There are many aspects to professional development.
 One important step is to determine your personal brand – who are you, what do you stand for, and how will you express that?
 Aligning your work around strengths, talents, personality, needs, and interests are key to establishing a great reputation and fulfilling career.

 Sometimes the first place to start is figuring out what kind of work you are best suited for.
-I have a great tool for that, the Soul Profile.
+I have a great tool for determining this: the Soul Profile.

 Beyond that, leadership competencies must be explored to identify areas of strength as well as areas for improvement.